Head to Head Comparison: AgriFORCE Growing Systems (NASDAQ:AGRI) & Cornerstone Building Brands (NYSE:CNR)

-AgriFORCE Growing Systems (NASDAQ:AGRI) and Cornerstone Building Brands (NYSE:CNR) are both small-cap consumer staples companies, but which is the better investment?
-We will contrast the two businesses based on the strength of their profitability, valuation, analyst recommendations, dividends, risk, institutional ownership and earnings.
+AgriFORCE Growing Systems (NASDAQ:AGRI) and Cornerstone Building Brands (NYSE:CNR) are both small-cap consumer staples companies, but which is the superior stock?
+We will contrast the two businesses based on the strength of their valuation, risk, dividends, institutional ownership, analyst recommendations, profitability and earnings.

 Profitability